-The principal activities of the Company are that of an investment holding company.
+The principal activity of the Company is that of an investment holding company.
 The principal place of business is located at 8 Tuas South Street 13, Singapore 637083.
-The principal activities of its subsidiaries are that of refuse disposal and contract cleaning.
+The principal activities of its subsidiaries are set out in Note 8.